Plain English Breakdown

 Who It Names or Affects

-- The commissioner of corrections
+- The Commissioner of Corrections

-- Prisoners in Alaska correctional facilities
+- Alaska correctional facilities

 Terms To Know